 Parties/territories: The United Kingdom and Canada

 This was one of the UK Fashion & Textile Association (UKFT)’s key FTA targets post-Brexit.
-This is not a full Free Trade Agreement but a “Continuity Rollover Agreement” which means that the UK and Canada will agree to rollover the existing EU-Canada CETA FTA and make it suitable for the UK to use even after the UK has left the EU Single Market and Customs Union.
-This is intended as temporary protection for the existing commercial arrangements which currently exist between the UK and Canada while a new FTA is being negotiated.
-The word “Continuity” here refers to the fact that the UK already currently enjoys a FTA arrangement with Canada via the EU-Canada CETA FTA and that this relationship will effectively continue from 1st January 2021.
+This is not a full Free Trade Agreement but a “Continuity Rollover Agreement” which means that the UK and Canada will agree to rollover the existing EU-Canada CETA agreement and make it suitable for the UK to use now that the UK has left the EU Single Market and Customs Union.
+This is intended as temporary protection for the existing commercial arrangements which currently exist between the UK and Canada while a new agreement is being negotiated.
+The word “Continuity” here refers to the fact that the UK already currently enjoyed a FTA arrangement with Canada via the EU-Canada CETA FTA and that this relationship cannow continue from 1st January 2021 under TCA.
 The UK Government fully intends also to negotiate a fuller and more ambitious FTA with Canada in 2021.

 UKFT welcomes the signing of this UK-Canada Continuity CEPA FTA and has been working closely with HMG behind the scenes to ensure that the deal works for British companies.
 In particular, UKFT has been campaigning for any deal to include goods manufactured in the UK but also the EU.

 UKFT has created a guide to give a basic overview of this new agreement, including details on:

 If not 0% at start, what other arrangements are expected

 F&T HCC categories included on a duty free basis

 F&T HCC categories which will still attract duty/quota

 Rules of Origin (ROI) requirements to qualify for the FTA

 Mechanism for exporters to register/demonstrate ROI compliance

 Standards and requirements